Likelihood-free stochastic approximation EM for inference in complex models: SAEM with synthetic likelihoods

-For the sake of discussion, here we illustrate an ideal scenario which in practice cannot be attained for most realistic models, namely assuming that (a) the user defined sumaries $\bs=(\bS(\bY),\bS(\bX))$ are jointly sufficient statistics for $\btheta$, and that (b) $\bs$ is distributed according to a multivariate Gaussian, though (b) is much easier to obtain than (a).
+For the sake of discussion, here we illustrate an ideal scenario which in practice cannot be attained for most realistic models, namely assuming that (a) the user defined sumaries $\bS=(\bS(\bY),\bS(\bX))$ are jointly sufficient statistics for $\btheta$, and that (b) $\bS$ is distributed according to a multivariate Gaussian, though (b) is much easier to obtain than (a).
 Then under (a)--(b) SAEM-SL does not result in any approximation and converges to a (local) maximizer of the data likelihood function under the same assumptions set for SAEM in \cite{Delyon1999}.
-In fact, if $\bs$ is sufficient for $\btheta$ then $\bs$ encodes the same amount of information regarding $\btheta$ as the couple $(\bY,\bX)$, hence $\bS_c(\bY,\bX)\equiv \bS_c(\bS(\bY),\bS(\bX))$.
+In fact, if $\bS$ is sufficient for $\btheta$ then it encodes the same amount of information regarding $\btheta$ as the couple $(\bY,\bX)$, hence $\bS_c(\bY,\bX)\equiv \bS_c(\bS(\bY),\bS(\bX))$.
 Then, under the additional Gaussian assumption, we have $\bS_c(\bY,\bX)\equiv \bS_c(\bS(\bY),\bS(\bX))=(\hat{\bmu}_{\btheta},\hat{\bSigma}_{\btheta})$.
 Therefore, since the synthetic complete loglikelihood \eqref{eq:gauss-complete} is a member of the exponential family and can thus be written as \eqref{eq:complete-likelihood}, the two assumptions for the ``ideal'' scenario fit within the SAEM approach in section \ref{sec:standard-SAEM}.
-Even if the two assumptions (a)--(b) are met, deviations from what is expected from the theory is due to the non-availability of an explicit M-step, meaning that while in SAEM equation $\eqref{eq:M-step}$ can be sometimes solved analytically, with SAEM-SL the corresponding \eqref{eq:synlik-maximization} has to be solved numerically.
-Hence, for a finite computational budget and depending on the difficulty in exploring the surface in \eqref{eq:synlik-maximization}, we might not really obtain the exact maximizer from the M-step.
+Even if the two assumptions (a)--(b) are met, deviations from what is expected from the theory is due to the non-availability of an explicit M-step, as with SAEM-SL \eqref{eq:synlik-maximization} has to be solved numerically.
+Hence, for a finite computational budget we might not really obtain the exact maximizer from the M-step.